CASA Welcome Overview Research Highlights Annual Report Staff Seminars

 • Novel Cooling and Acceleration Schemes, Crystal Channeling

-Concept of a crystal microundulator based on channeling of relativistic particles through a strain modulated superlattice, E763 demonstration experiment at TRIUMF, High gradient (GeV/m) acceleration scheme based on laser pumping of a relativistic beam transversely excited by a modulated crystal channel.
-High gradient inverse Cherenkov acceleration - demonstration experiment at BNL.
+Concept of a crystal micronundulator based on channeling of relativistic particles through a strain modulated superlattice, E763 demonstration experiment at TRIUMF.
+High gradient (GeV/m) acceleration scheme based on laser pumping of a relativistic beam transversely excited by a modulated crystal channel.
+High gradient inverse Cherenkov acceleration-demonstration experiment at BNL.

 • Coherent Instabilities